-Common Mental Health Challenges Students Face
+Common Mental Health Challenges Faced by Students

 Social Anxiety Disorder: Characterized by stress/anxiety of social interaction (i.e., talking to strangers, going to events with a lot of people, eating in front of others, using public restrooms, public speaking, making eye contact) is too much to handle and you become extremely uncomfortable.
-Those who have this may only experience it in certain situations and not others (i.e., giving a speech is easy for you but going to a party is extremely difficult).
-Symptoms include many of those for GAD but also high anxiety leading up to an event and spending a lot of time and mental energy worrying about how you acted afterwards.

 Eating Disorders: Academic pressures and social expectations in college environments can create situations where students skip meals, eat compulsively, or exercise in an unhealthy manner.
 In many situations, it may be hard to tell when behavior related to eating and exercising is normal or abnormal.
-If you think you might have an eating disorder but are not sure, this link will help you better evaluate your situation:

 Advice for Coping with Mental Health Challenges

 Here are a couple of things you can do to help mitigate mental health challenges: